guangchen811/tadv/README.md

 context is given to make the task more formal.

 I should also see how context can be helpful for the error type that already mentioned in raha.

+Maybe I need to design a new component for llm to write queries on the table to check some information.